sessions-marteau/sessions-marteau-2.github.io/_pages/evenement.md

 Some text is needed here to explain the three types of events:

-- Sessions de ecoute a venir
+- Sessions d'écoute a venir
-- Sessions de ecoute passe
+- Sessions d'écoute passe
 - Sessions en partneriat